Why We Became a Certified Organic Company

 The longer answer:

-The word "organic" should stand for something more than just a marketing hype to entice consumers looking for more natural products for their family.
+The word "organic" should stand for something more than just a marketing hype to entice consumers looking for more natural products for their families.

 Unfortunately, when buying personal care products, the word "organic" has no meaning unless it is backed up with Organic Certification.